 I am, since 2013, a Senior Lecturer in Cognitive Neuroscience at the Department of Cognitive Neuroscience and Philosophy – part of the School of Bioscience – at the University of Skövde.
-Apart from teaching various courses in both cognitive neuroscience and philosophy, I am program coordinator for our one-year MSc in cognitive neuroscience (first launched fall 2011), course coordinator for all Bachelor and Master level final theses in cognitive neuroscience, and lab coordinator for the department’s electrophysiology lab.
+Apart from teaching various courses and modules in both cognitive neuroscience and ethics, I am the head of topic for cognitive neuroscience, chair of the University Research Ethics Council, coordinator for the University-wide Network for Digital Ethics, and head of the department’s electrophysiology lab.

 My primary research interests at the moment are all about method, in particular in relation to my two topics of focus: biological psychology/cognitive neuroscience, and philosophy/ethics.
 In relation to the former, I am thrilled by the detailed handicraft that goes into a solid empirical finding (all the factors to control for!), and am putting this fascination to work in our departmental EEG/ERP lab.
 Among other things, we are currently looking at topics like error awareness, the processing of emotionally salient faces, and a little bit of frontal alpha asymmetry.

 In relation to the latter (i.e. philosophy), I am very keen on philosophical method (metaphilosophy, or the philosophy of philosophy!), in particular its application within ethical discussions and arguments.
 More specifically, I am excited about all the research indicating how flawed large parts of human reasoning processes really are, and the extent to which this can be thought to impact on philosophical argumentation and the conclusions we are able to draw from it.